 This graph is only to illustrate the potential impact of compound growth if you regularly invest money over the long term, for example into a pension plan.
-It’s not based on actual figures, and doesn’t take account of short-term ups and downs in value or the impact of charges and inflation which could reduce your buying power.
+It’s not based on actual figures, and doesn’t take account of short-term ups and downs in value or the impact of charges and inflation which would reduce your buying power.

 Many types of investments are ‘income-generating’.
 For example, companies will often give out a proportion of earnings (dividends) each year to shareholders, bonds make regular interest payments (coupons), and property receives rental income.

 If you have a Standard Life workplace or personal pension plan, it's likely that this income will be automatically reinvested in the funds you're invested through.
-If you have a product that lets you take income, and you decide to go down this route, it's important to bear in mind that your investments might not rise in value as much as if you reinvest it.
+If you have a product that lets you take income, and you decide to go down this route, it's important to bear in mind that your plan might not rise in value as much as if you reinvest it.
 This is because reinvested income not only adds to the value of your money but also could benefit from the compound growth we mentioned earlier.

 The effect of inflation could effectively chip away at your cash savings every year.
 Since 2008, interest rates have been very low and, importantly, less than inflation.
-So your cash savings could be steadily worth less and less in today’s terms.
+So your ‘cash savings’ could be steadily worth less and less in today’s terms.

 So investing could be a way of giving your money the chance not only of maintaining its value but also the potential to grow in value.

 This article should not be regarded as financial advice.
-The information here is based on our understanding in June 2020.
-Tax rules can also change and their impact on you will depend on your own circumstances.
+The information here is based on our understanding in August 2021.

-The value of investments can go down as well as up and may be worth less than you paid in.
 Past performance is not a guide to future returns.
 If you’re looking for help with any of these things it would be worth speaking to a financial adviser.
 There is likely to be a charge for this.